 Factory resetting is a means in which data in a phone are deleted on mobile phones.
-It can be done on both Smartphone and java phones.
-Factory settings clears up all data saved in a phone and leave the phone in a condition it was before usage.
-Therefore to factory reset Android mean to delete every saved data on the phone.
-After factory reset, the phone normally go back to its default state.
+It can be done on both smartphones and java phones.
+Factory settings clear up all data saved in a phone and leave the phone in a condition it was before usage.
+Therefore to factory reset Android means to delete every saved data on the phone.
+After the factory reset, the phone normally goes back to its default state.

 Why You May Need Factory Reset on Your Android

 There are so many reasons why Smartphone users like Android or Tablet may decide to factory reset their phones.
 Lifewire said factory reset Android process “is like getting your teeth cleaned by a dentist.
 The entire gunk is removed, leaving you fresh and clean”

 One of the primary reasons for resetting an Android phone or tablet is to fix problems.
 Sometimes problems in our Android are caused by data saved in the phone, such as apps from unknown sources.
 You will discover that it gets to the time when your Android or tablet will start hanging as a result of the files you installed in it.
 Hence, the factory reset Android to correct the problem.

 Another reason is when one wants to transfer ownership to another and does not want to transfer it with some personal data on the phone.
 In such cases, the first user will like to factory reset Android or tablet and leave the phone as to when first purchased.
 In addition, the second receiver or purchaser of the Android may like to have the phone as to when first purchased to enable him to save his own data.